Dean, College of Engineering, University of California, Berkeley

 In 2010, as a result of his many achievements, Dr. Sastry received the Asian Pacific Fund’s Chang-Lin Tien Education Leadership Award.
 He was formerly the Director of CITRIS (Center for Information Technology Research in the Interest of Society) and the Banatao Institute @ CITRIS Berkeley.

-In February 2007 he was appointed the faculty co-director of the Blum Center for Developing Economies.
+In February 2007, he was appointed the faculty co-director of the Blum Center for Developing Economies.
 Dr. Sastry served as chair of the Department of Electrical Engineering and Computer Sciences (“EECS”) at UC Berkeley from January 2001 through June 2004.
 In 2000, he served as director of the Information Technology Office at the Defense Advanced Research Projects Agency (“DARPA”).
 From 1996-1999, he was the director of the Electronics Research Laboratory at Berkeley, an organized research unit on the Berkeley campus conducting research in computer sciences and all aspects of electrical engineering.
-He is the NEC Distinguished Professor of Electrical Engineering and Computer Sciences, and holds faculty appointments in the Departments of Bioengineering, EECS and Mechanical Engineering at UC Berkeley.
+He is the Roy W. Carlson Professor of EECS, and holds faculty appointments in the Departments of Bio¬engineering, EECS and Mechanical Engineering at UC Berkeley.
 Prior to joining the EECS faculty at Berkeley in 1983, he was a professor at MIT.